AndrinaVincenz/BINF4241-group37/Soko2019/src/assignment5_task1/ANSWERS.md

 Found bug at mergeLaddersAndSnakes:
 We removed a additional if-statement a possibly existing Ladder on field 1.
 It makes no sense to have a ladder on field 1.

+3. GameTest.java

+The testIsOver() function helped us to find a bug in the printing of the board.
+Firstly, we forgot to print the Players name if he was on the last "winning" filed.

+4. PlayerTest.java

+To thest the function moveForward we had to create a new "getter", the "getPlayersLinkedList()" in the Game class, otherwhise the testing wouldn't have been possible.